TheMartin/trash-lang/README.md

 a = nil;   // A nil type is also available
 // c = 3;     Using variables before they are introduced is not permitted

-var erika = {  // An object type is available and uses Javascript-like syntaxx firstName : "Erika", lastName : "Mustermann",
+var erika = {  // An object type is available and uses Javascript-like syntax firstName : "Erika", lastName : "Mustermann",
   ["age"] : 26, // Non-identifier keys are also available